wqhIris/CDA/README.md

 ```

 - SCGM
-  - We followed the settings of [EPL](https://github.com/XMed-Lab/EPL_SemiDG) and the original dataset can be download from the [official website](http://niftyweb.cs.ucl.ac.uk/challenge/index.php).
+  - We followed the settings of [EPL](https://github.com/XMed-Lab/EPL_SemiDG) and the original dataset can be downloaded from the [official website](http://niftyweb.cs.ucl.ac.uk/challenge/index.php).
   - Extract the training and testing data to `$ROOT/exps_on_SCGM/data/scgm_rawdata/train` and `$ROOT/exps_on_SCGM/data/scgm_rawdata/test`, respectively.
   - You need first to change the dirs (lines 32 to 53) in the scripts [exps_on_SCGM/data/preprocess/save_SCGM_2D.py](exps_on_SCGM/data/preprocess/save_SCGM_2D.py), and then run `save_SCGM_2D.py` to split the original dataset into labeled and unlabeled sets in four domains.
   - The directory structure should look like as follows: